ethereum/solidity-website/README.md

 - `date` property should be in `YYYY-MM-DD` format
 - MDX/JSX is not currently supported
 - Images can be placed in a corresponding folder within `/public/img` and references using `![alt text](/img/chosen-folder/image-name.png)`
-- A custom Open Graph (OG) image can be provided for share links:
+- A custom Open Graph (OG) image can be provided for share links using one of two methods (Note: `.svg` files are not supported for OG images):
+  1. Locally hosted image:
     - Save the image to the `/public/assets/` directory
     - Add `image: /assets/filename.png` to the front matter of your blog post
-  - `.svg` files are not supported for OG images
+  2. External image:
+    - Add `image: https://doma.in/path/to/image.png` to the front matter of your blog post

 ### Blog post example